TheG3rmanDude/Python-sctripts/README.md

-This repo contains my python scripts I do for practise.
+These are python scripts I made for practise.